web development lists

 10 Acorn image editor

 There seems to be a pattern here — this is another favourite app built by an independent macOS developer.
 I’ve been using Gus Mueller’s Acorn since when it was the only alternative to Photoshop.
-Powerful, delightfully straightforward, and with tons of video tutorials for beginners.
+Powerful, delightfully straightforward, and with tons of super-clear video tutorials for beginners.

 11 The scary Command-Line Interface